 The manufacturer must carefully weigh the pros and cons before initiating a product recall in the event of a defective product.
 In principle, he must check whether the absence of recall poses a risk to the health or life of users or third parties.

 The greater the probability of personal injury, the more seriously the manufacturer should do his duty and consequently remove the dangerous product from the market.
 In addition, the person using the product should also be taken into consideration.
-A recall is almost absolutely necessary if the product is primarily intended for the benefit of end users or possibly of children.
-A warning may be sufficient if the product is used by professional and consequently those skilled in the art.
+A recall is almost absolutely necessary if the product is primarily intended for end users or even children.
+A warning may be sufficient if the product is used by professionals.

-The market surveillance authorities have different possibilities of intervention for manufacturers and person responsible for products to comply with their obligations vis-à-vis the users of their products and to assess the necessity of a recall solely for objective reasons.
+Market surveillance authorities have different possibilities of intervention to make manufacturers and product managers comply with their obligations to customers and assess the necessity of a recall based solely on objective reasons.

 The relevant market surveillance authority may order appropriate measures in the event that a manufacturer does not fulfil his responsibility, for example the recall of the product concerned.
 In addition, a fine may be imposed where the competent authorities have not been informed, not correctly, not in full or not in due time.